earlyann/UK_Food_Ratings-MongoDB/README.md

-## Project Overview:
+## Project Overview

-I acted as a contractor of a food magazine, Eat Safe, Love, to evaluate some of the ratings data provided by the UK Food Standards Agency.
-The goal was to help their journalists and food critics decide where to focus future articles.
+Developed a data analysis solution for Eat Safe, Love, a food magazine, to evaluate restaurant ratings from the UK Food Standards Agency.
+The aim was to guide the magazine's editorial focus.

-### Technologies and Methods:

-I used PyMongo to interact with the MongoDB database and Pretty Print (pprint) to display the data in a readable format.
-I also used Pandas to convert query results to DataFrames.

-I started by importing the data provided in the establishments.json file to a MongoDB database named uk_food and a collection named establishments.
-I confirmed that the database and data were loaded correctly by listing the databases and collections in MongoDB, finding and displaying one document using find_one and pprint, and assigning the establishments collection to a variable.

-Next, I made the requested modifications to the establishments collection using update_one, update_many, and delete_many.
-I added information for a new halal restaurant in Greenwich, found and updated the BusinessTypeID for "Restaurant/Cafe/Canteen", removed establishments within the Dover Local Authority, and converted latitude and longitude to decimal numbers.

-Finally, I explored the dataset and answered specific questions for Eat Safe, Love using count_documents, find, regex, and aggregation pipelines.
+### Tech Stack
+- MongoDB
+- PyMongo
+- Python/Pandas

+### Key Actions
+- Imported and verified data into MongoDB.
+- Modified data to include new entries and update existing fields.
+- Conducted data analysis to answer specific queries for the magazine.

 Author: Lacey Morgan